skyfielders/python-skyfield/skyfield/documentation/positions.rst

   a satellite,
   or another body like a planet or Moon.

-  More formally, a barycentric position’s |xyz|
-  are coordinates in the Barycentric Celestial Reference System (BCRS).

 * An :class:`Astrometric` position
-  is returned by the :meth:`~Barycentric.observe()` method which, given a target you want to observe, applies the effect of light travel time.
+  is returned by the :meth:`Barycentric.observe()` method which, given a target you want to observe, applies the effect of light travel time.
   For example,
-  on Earth we see the Moon not where it is right now, but where it was about 1.3 seconds ago when the light now reaching our eyes left its surface.
-  We see the Sun where it was 8 minutes ago,
+  on Earth we see the Moon where it was about 1.3 seconds ago, the Sun where it was 8 minutes ago,
-  Jupiter where it was more than a half hour ago, and Neptune where it was about four hours ago.
+  Jupiter where it was more than half an hour ago, and Neptune where it was about 4 hours ago.

 ..
 TODO put this below
    The word “astrometric” is Greek for “star measure”